kevuke/alx-system_engineering-devops/0x00-shell_basics/README.md

-a script that prints the absolute path name of the current working directory 0-current_working_directory
+display the contents list of your current directory there is no place like home